zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [Msdiv 159] (#msdiv159) {#msdiv159 .ref .msdiv} (14 - 10)

 [APZ 159.1] (#apz159 .1) {#apz159 .1 .ref .apz} "Food and drink and what to eat
-Ofteries” The food is rice, pittings, bread, meat, drink If (ii) the squeezed juice of mango squeezed juice, squeezed juice of meat kehl, peas Kehel squeezed juice honeymoon, drink pruritus, oval peas cramped juice, throat (bitnuts) are crushed juice.
+Ofteries" The food is rice, pittings, bread, meat, drink If (ii) the squeezed juice of mango squeezed juice, squeezed juice of meat kehl, peas Kehel squeezed juice honeymoon, drink pruritus, oval peas cramped juice, throat (bitnuts) are crushed juice.
 There are eight beverages.
 Cozambo Drinking, Derburi